gamemanual0/gm0/source/docs/being-a-team/team-organization.rst

 Team Structure
 --------------

 The first step to organizing a team is determining who does what.
-Generally, FTC teams are organized into design, assembly / mechanical, software, and outreach squads, with different sub-squads for different tasks - for example, an outreach squad could have a sub-squad working on industry connections.
+Generally, FTC\ |reg| teams are organized into design, assembly / mechanical, software, and outreach squads, with different sub-squads for different tasks - for example, an outreach squad could have a sub-squad working on industry connections.
 In addition, your team will probably form cross-squad teams, such as your drive team and scouting team.

 To effectively manage these squads, you will need to set a carefully chosen leadership structure - leads should possess good delegation skills and be willing to facilitate learning experiences for those assigned to their squad.
 Optionally, a captain can be chosen as well to oversee squad leads.